MicrosoftDocs/azure-docs/articles/data-factory/data-flow-troubleshoot-connector-format.md

 ### Serverless pool (SQL on-demand) related issues

 #### Symptoms
-You use the Azure Synapse Analytics and the linked service actually is an Azure Synapse serverless pool.
+You use the Azure Synapse Analytics and the linked service actually is a Synapse serverless pool.
 It's former named is SQL on-demand pool, and it can be distinguished by the server name contains `ondemand`, for example, `space-ondemand.sql.azuresynapse.net`.
 You may face with several unique failures as below:<br/>

-1. When you want to use Azure Synapse serverless pool as a Sink, you face the following error:<br/>
+1. When you want to use Synapse serverless pool as a Sink, you face the following error:<br/>
 `Sink results in 0 output columns.
 Please ensure at least one column is mapped`
 1. When you select 'enable staging' in the Source, you face the following error:
 `shaded.msdataflow.com.microsoft.sqlserver.jdbc.SQLServerException: Incorrect syntax near 'IDENTITY'.`